Landed Cost: Meaning, Formula & Calculator

 Finally, this information lets you calculate whether or not you will be able to make a profit on your products – or even if your business model is sustainable.

-But calculating landed cost can be difficult if you don’t know your full expenses or can’t anticipate how high the additional fees will be.
+However, calculating landed cost can be difficult if you don’t know your full expenses or can’t anticipate how high the additional fees will be.

 The key is to have the right set of tools to be able to anticipate and estimate a value that is as close to your actual costs as possible.